airacommunity/AIRA-User-Guide/F. Workflow Creation Guide.md

 #### Apps

 In the Apps section of AIRA, users encounter a diverse range of application designed to create workflow and enhance capabilities.
-To learn more about the Apps and explore further insights, visit the [Acitvity section](https://github.com/airacommunity/AIRA-User-Guide/blob/main/F.3%20Activity%20Application.md) Let's navigate through the array of available apps, understanding their functionalities and the role they play in optimising automation:
+To learn more about the Apps and explore further insights, visit the [Applications section](https://github.com/airacommunity/AIRA-User-Guide/blob/main/F.3%20Activity%20Application.md) Let's navigate through the array of available apps, understanding their functionalities and the role they play in optimising automation:

 <table>
   <thead>